Fit elderly persons exercising regularly – how are their physical function?

 Start - finish

-Data collection started in June 2016 and will be finished during 2017.
+Data collection started in June 2016.
+The project will finish in 2020.